Apollo ID Project Cover

 Reservation Chaos

-Bar and nightclub partners were drowning in reservation requests arriving through phone calls, texts, emails, website forms, in-app chat, and walk-ins — especially before weekends.
-This fragmented workflow made it nearly impossible for staff to track availability or respond consistently.
-Both venues and users were asking for a single, unified booking channel inside the app.
+Bar and nightclub partners were drowning in reservation requests arriving through fragmented channels (phone, texts, forms, walk-ins).
+It was nearly impossible for staff to track availability, while users demanded a unified in-app booking experience.

 Crowded Landscape, Unique Position